observablehq/plot/docs/features/marks.md

 * className - the [class name](./plots.md#other-options) of the chart (*e.g.*, "plot-d6a7b5")
 * clip - the top-level [clip](./plots.md#other-options) option (to use when the mark’s clip option is undefined)
 * projection - the [projection](./projections.md) stream, if any
-* dispatchValue - a function that sets the chart’s value and dispatches an input event if the value has changed; useful for interactive marks
+* dispatchValue - sets the chart’s value and dispatches an input event if the value has changed; useful for interactive marks
-* getMarkState - a function that returns a mark’s state
+* getMarkState - read a mark’s index and channels
+* filterFacets - compute the facets for arbitrary data (for use in an [initializer](./transforms#initializer))

 :::tip
 When you write a custom mark, use *context*.document to allow your code to run in different environments, such as a server-side rendering with jsdom.